makkahwi/heal-tracker/README.md

 If you have any questions about the project, feel free to reach out the developer.

-Thank you for your interest in "Health Empowerment and Lifestyle"!
-Together, we can make it the go-to solution for healthy-lifestyle enthusiasts worldwide.
+Thank you for your interest in "Healthy Eating And Lifestyle Tracker"!
+Together, we can make it the go-to solution for healthy lifestyle enthusiasts worldwide.